AdrSkapars/uom_policy_dataset/Examination of Master of Philosophy (MPhil) Degrees Policy June 2022.md

 |6.1|Theses must be presented in accordance with the instructions set out in the University’s Presentation of Theses Policy.|
 |---|---|
 |6.2|The thesis must be submitted electronically in Portable Document Format (PDF) to the online institutional repository (where a programme is exempt from this requirement it will be stated in the Faculty/School Programme guidelines).|
-|6.3|The appropriate PGR office will arrange for the electronic thesis to be forwarded to each examiner for assessment (under no circumstances should the candidate or supervisor/s supply the examiners with copies directly) alongside copies of the following documents accompanied by a covering letter containing instructions for completing and returning forms: 1.
+|6.3|The appropriate PGR office will arrange for the electronic thesis to be forwarded to each examiner for assessment (under no circumstances should the candidate or supervisor/s supply the examiners with copies directly) alongside copies of the following documents accompanied by a covering letter containing instructions for completing and returning forms:
+i.
 Pre-Oral Examination Report Form.
-To be completed by each examiner where they have agreed that an oral examination is required.
-2. Examiners’ Report Form.
-To be completed jointly by both examiners after the examination.
-3. Examination of Master of Philosophy (MPhil) Degrees Policy.
-4. Oral Examination Procedure for Postgraduate Research Degrees.
+To be completed by each examiner where they have agreed that an oral examination is required. ii.
+Examiners’ Report Form.
+To be completed jointly by both examiners after the examination. iii.
+Examination of Master of Philosophy (MPhil) Degrees Policy. iv.
+Oral Examination Procedure for Postgraduate Research Degrees.
-5. Fees and Expenses claim form (external examiners only).
+v.
+Fees and Expenses claim form (external examiners only).
 |
 |6.4|If an examiner is unable to carry out their duties an alternative examiner should be appointed.
 The candidate should be informed of any change to the examiner or any delay in appointing a suitable examiner at the earliest possible time.|
 |6.5|If the thesis submitted for examination has been poorly written or presented, examiners are not permitted to return the thesis to the candidate for amendment prior to the oral examination.|